 No matter what else you do after rehab, you need to stick to your treatment plan.
 I know you’ve done a great job so far of staying clean, but I can’t tell you how many addicts I’ve seen relapse after years of recovery because they stopped working on themselves.
 Don’t fall into the trap of thinking you’re above addiction now.
 Stay true to your treatment plan and recovery.

 Because you decided to get help for your addiction, you have a bright road ahead of you.
 What’s on your agenda?
-Whatever you choose to do after rehab, stay true to your recovery and enjoy the journey.
+Whatever you choose to do after addiction and recovery, stay true to your recovery and enjoy the journey.